xerdin442/event-ticketing-saas/README.md

      > Also, comment out the `password` property in the **BullModule** configuration.

    - For integration tests: `npm run test:int`
-     > Add `--remove-orphans` flag when stopping the test containers
 1. Below are the available endpoints, each one is prefixed with '/api'.

 ## Auth API